 What are the payments covered under the Scheme?

-- All loan principal payments, including mortgages, vehicle loans and trade facilities, of eligible customers falling due within a 6-month period between 1 May 2020 and 31 October 2020 will be pre-approved for deferment.
+- All loan principal payments, including mortgages, vehicle loans and trade facilities, of eligible customers falling due within the Scheme period will be pre-approved for deferment1.
 Principal payments of loans will generally be deferred by 6 months.

-- Under the announcement on 2 September 2020, all loan principal payments of eligible customers falling due between November 2020 and April 2021, irrespective of whether or not a loan has been on a principal payment holiday, will generally be deferred by six months.
+- Under the announcement on 23 February 2022, all principal payments of loans falling due between May and October 2022, irrespective of whether or not a loan has been on a principal payment holiday, will generally be deferred by another six months.1

 - For trade facilities, given their short-term nature, the principal repayment will be deferred by 90 days.

-- Under the announcement on 2 September 2020, the repayments of trade facilities falling due between 1 November 2020 and 30 April 2021 will be deferred by 90 days.
+- Under the announcement on 23 February 2022, the repayments of trade facilities falling due between May and October 2022 will be deferred by another 90 days.2

-- Under the announcement on 29 January 2021, the repayments of trade facilities falling due between 1 February and 30 April 2021 as well as those drawn down from November 2020 to end-January 2021 will be deferred by another 90 days.
+- Under the announcement on 19 July 2022, the repayments of trade facilities falling due between August and October 2022 as well as those drawn down from May 2022 to the end of July 2022 will be deferred by another 90 days.2

-- For revolving facilities (e.g. corporate credit cards and overdraft lines) with facility limits that are due for review from the Launch Date of the Scheme to 31 October 2021, the bank should not adjust downward the existing facility limits within 6 months from the review dates.
+- For revolving facilities that are due for credit review between 1 November 2022 and 31 January 2023, the bank should not adjust downward the existing facility limits within six months from the review dates.

 - Syndicated loans or loans used to financing purchases of shares or other financial assets are not covered.

-- For facilities which are self-liquidating in nature, banks may require the loan to be settled when the underlying payment has been received by the customer.
+- For trade facilities which are self-liquidating in nature, banks may require the loan to be settled when the underlying payment has been received by the customer during the extended deferment period.

 How to apply?

-In regards to the extension of principal payment holidays announced on 5 August 2020, 2 September 2020, 29 January 2021, 4 March 2021 and 15 July 2021 banks will not issue individual notifications to eligible customers regarding the extension of the Scheme.
+In regards to the extension of principal payment holidays, banks will not issue individual notifications to eligible customers regarding the extension of the Scheme.
 Corporate customers in need of relief are requested to contact their banks.
-Banks will handle each eligible customer’s case on a "pre-approved" basis.
 Banks may request customers (especially those who have been granted multiple extensions of payment holidays) to provide up-to-date business and financial information to better understand their needs when processing their cases.

 Enquiries or feedback